 "Successful people are always looking for opportunities to help others.
 Unsuccessful people are always asking, 'What's in it for me?'" – Brian Tracy

-Commitment beats clever. - Yes, people with a dash of clever and great commitment are very special.
+Commitment beats clever. - People with a high commitment and a dash of clever are special.

-Make more introductions. - Lives change because you introduce people to other people, and also to ideas, solutions, and possibilities.
+Make more introductions. - Lives change because you introduce people to others, and also to ideas, solutions, and possibilities.

 Make more invitations. - Lives change because an invitation is made to an event, a meeting, a moment, or an adventure.